 Remember that spices lose flavor as they expire, so if you’ve had a bottle of chili powder for a few years toss it and buy something fresh for a better tasting chili.
 If you don’t use it often, buy only what you need in the bulk spice section of your grocery store.

-I know, it may sound a little strange at first, but it adds a bit of complexity to a rather simple dish.
+I know, it may sound a little strange at first, but cinnamon adds a bit of complexity to this otherwise simple vegetarian chili recipe.
 I will say, go easy on the cinnamon.
 It should be just a slight background flavor in the chili, so I indicated a scant 1/4 teaspoon here.
 Scant means just under or a little less.
 You can also do a level 1/4 teaspoon, I just wanted it to be clear that a heaping 1/4 teaspoon is probably too much.
 If you over-do the cinnamon, it’s just too overpowering.
 But that small amount really adds a wonderful flavor to this savory meal.

 Crushed or Diced Tomatoes